Congratulations on starting your university journey at Memorial! The tools and resources below will help you get started.

 Follow these steps to prepare for your first semester at Memorial.
 Here you'll find information on how to prepare for registration, set up your MUN Login ID and student email address.

 Check out these steps for new graduate students to plan and prepare for the start of your program.
-Additional information on the Fall 2020 semester is available on the Resources for Graduate Students page.
+Additional information is available on the Resources for Graduate Students page.
 The Graduate Student Preparation Program also provides advice on the skills and knowledge you will need to be successful in your graduate program including communications, ethics and integrity, publishing, finances, study plans, wellness, student-supervisor relationships, career planning and social supports.

 Graduate students looking for academic advice, have a few options.
 If you are in a research-intensive graduate program (i.e., requiring a thesis), please contact your faculty supervisor.
 If you are in a course-based graduate program, you can contact the graduate officer or academic program assistant of your academic unit with any questions.
 Faculty and staff in the School of Graduate Studies are also available to provide general support and advice on all aspects of your graduate program.
 Email firstname.lastname@example.org and someone will get back to you right away.